 The 4-H Agriculture Project covers various themes, including plants, insects, farm physics, and fast food agriculture.
 It is designed to increase agriculture literacy through fun, hands-on activities.

 The 4-H Gardening Project incorporates all types of gardens and teaches youth the basics of botany, the gist of gardening, the essentials of ecology, and much more.
 Click on the link for more information.

 Small Garden Project Link

-Through the 4-H Horses and Ponies project youth can learn how to identify colors and breeds, selection, determining the age, grooming, riding styles, anatomy, basic care training, disease prevention, proper fitting, showing, and much more.
+Through the 4-H Horses and Ponies project, youth can learn how to identify colors and breeds, selection, determine the age, grooming, riding styles, anatomy, basic care training, disease prevention, proper fitting, showing, and much more.
 Projects are available for both the horse owner and the horse lover (non-owner).

 Special Horse Opportunities

-Raising an animal can have a profound impact on someone, young, old and every age in between.
-The 4-H Livestock Program gives youth the chance to experience raising, caring for, training, and showing livestock species.
+Raising an animal can have a profound impact on someone, young, old, and every age in between.
+The 4-H Livestock Program gives youth the chance to raise, care for, train, and show livestock species.
 Or they can take part in livestock enthusiast programs that do not require ownership of livestock.
 Either way, our mission is to facilitate the development of life skills through animal agriculture experiences.
 Click the link to find out more!